 Steps to declare the Math Minor:

-- Print out and drop off your math minor worksheet to the Math Office, David Rittenhouse Labs, 33rd and Walnut, 4th floor, room 4W1.
+- Print out and drop off your math minor worksheet to the Math Office: be sure your name and PID# appears on it.(Note: if your registered with 2 schools, list which school you want it posted on.
+We are located in David Rittenhouse Labs, 33rd and Walnut, 4th floor, room 4W1, between the hours of 9 and 5pm.

 - Your worksheet will be reviewed and if approved, officialized (this means you cannot make changes to your course plan without contacting a minor advisor)